josegus/control-code/README.md

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-## Security Vulnerabilities
+## Security

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover any security related issues, please email jgvv15@gmail.com instead of using the issue tracker.

 ## Credits